CupOfCakes/UNIUBE-notify/README.md

 communications.

-This software makes life easier for UNIUBE students
+This software makes life easier for UNIUBE students here's how to set it up in Portuguese and English

-Translated with DeepL.com (free version)

 -------------------------------------------------------------------------------------------------
-📌 Configuração Passo a Passo
+# 📌 Configuração Passo a Passo

 1️⃣ Configuração do Arquivo Python (.pyw)